syncfusion-content/fileformat-docs/FileFormat/Presentation/Loading and Saving the Presentation.md

 MemoryStream stream = new MemoryStream();

-//Save the presentation to stream
+//Saves the presentation to stream

 presentation.Save(stream);

-//Close the presentation instance & free the memory consumed.

-presentation.Close();